ahahalo/Aha-Web/README.md

 If you encounter issues, please follow these troubleshooting steps:
 Check the connection: Ensure the USB cable is securely plugged into both your computer and the AHA Halo device.
 Port Selection: Verify that you have selected the correct COM port in the application settings.
-Try a different browser!
+Browser: try a different browser such as Brave or Chrome!

-*4. Will you export the app for smartphone?*
+*4. Will the app work on smartphone?*
 Maybe, try it out and let us know!

 *5. Why the need for another app?*